opendr-eu/opendr/projects/data_generation/synthetic-multi-view-facial-image-generation/README.md

 Based on: [[Rotate-and-Render: Unsupervised Photorealistic Face Rotation from Single-View Images]](https://arxiv.org/abs/2003.08124)

-We utilize with small modifications  (in order to be easily executed) publicly available code, namely an  un-supervised framework that can synthesize photorealistic rotated facial images using as input  a single facial image, or multiple such images (one per person).
+We utilize with small modifications, in order to be easily executed, publicly available code, namely an un-supervised framework that can synthesize photorealistic rotated facial images using as input  a single facial image, or multiple such images (one per person).
 The key insight of the utilized method is that rotating faces in the 3D space back and forth, and re-rendering them to the 2D plane can serve as a strong self-supervision.

 #Sources:
 * Face Alignment in Full Pose Range: A 3D Total Solution (IEEE TPAMI 2017)